Article written by Elisa - Travel Writer & Local in France

 Day 0 | Arrival in Paris

 The first stop in your Paris to Nice road trip is Paris.
-Before hitting the road take your time to visit the French capital which really needs no introduction.
+Before driving from Paris to Nice take your time to visit the French capital, which really needs no introduction.

 How many days in Paris?
-We recommend a minimum of 2 full days to get a feel of what the city has to offer plus a day out to visit the Palace of Versailles and its Gardens.
+We recommend a minimum of two full days to get a feel of what the city has to offer, plus an additional day trip to visit the Palace of Versailles and its Gardens.

 If you have the budget, go for a hotel with Eiffel Tower views.
 A good (and cheaper) alternative is the Handsome Hotel by Elegancia in Paris 1.
-Located at 800 meters from the Louvre, this hotel offers its guests great facilities, and always gets the best reviews.
+Located just 800 meters from the Louvre, this hotel offers its guests great facilities and always gets the best reviews.

 Days 1 and 2 | Paris

 Day 3 | Day Trip to Versailles

-On the fourth day of your French trip grab a train or take a guided tour to visit the amazing Château de Versailles and its surrounding gardens.
+On the third full day of your French trip, grab a train, or take a guided tour to visit the amazing Château de Versailles and its surrounding gardens.

-Tere’s so much to see and do in Versailles that we recommend planning this day trip well in advance.
-Check out at this Versailles Quick Guide to find the best way for visiting Versailles for you.
+There’s so much to see and do in Versailles that we recommend planning this day trip well in advance.
+Check out this Versailles guide to find the best way to visit Versailles for you.

 Day 4 | Paris – Beaune

 Morning in Auxerre

-Instead of heading directly to Lyon, we recommend taking your time and visit a couple of places in Bourgogne for beautiful architecture and delicious regional specialties.
-You can stop at Auxerre, the fourth-largest city in Burgundy, crossed by the river Yonne.
+Instead of heading directly to Beaune, we recommend taking your time and visiting a couple of places in Bourgogne for beautiful architecture and delicious regional specialties.
+We recommend a stop at Auxerre, the fourth-largest city in Burgundy, bisected by the river Yonne.

-The historical center is made of beautiful medieval and Renaissance-style buildings and it is protected.
+The historical center is made of beautiful medieval and Renaissance-style buildings, and it is protected as a historic city.
 Wander the old town with its beautiful churches, half-timbered houses, and its iconic Clock Tower.
 The promenade along the river is beautiful and relaxing.

 Afternoon in Beaune

-Beaune is a good place to spend the night, especially because it is the capital of Burgundy wines.
+Beaune is an excellent place to spend the night, especially because it is the capital of Burgundy wines.
 Because wine-tasting and driving are far from perfect partners, we recommend parking the car for the afternoon and take part in some Burgundy wine tastings!